fjod/Reinforced-wiki/Testing/Generate-Validation.md

 var validation = new MyBusinessCaseValidation();
 validation.Validate(t);
 ```
-Validation class will ensure that commands appear in described order and each command satisfy number of checks.
+Validation class ensures that commands appear in described order and each command satisfy number of checks.

 # Checks

-Each command that is being captured within the trace can be validated against number of *checks*. [[Features]] that supply available commands also supply checks and their descriptions for testing purposes.
+Each command that is captured within the trace can be validated against number of *checks*. [[Features]] that supply available commands also supply checks and their descriptions for testing purposes.

-Check is basically class that inherits `CommandCheck<TCommand>` supplying command that is going to be validated as type parameter.
+Check is a class that inherits `CommandCheck<TCommand>`.
+It supplies command that will be validated as type parameter.
 Typical check overrides following `CommandCheck<>` methods:
 - `IsActuallyValid`: determines whether command actually passes check or not
 - `GetMessage`: obtains meaningful error message in case if check fails